-Recessed lights are flush with the ceiling, making them great for rooms with low ceilings.
-Sometimes called can lights or downlights, recessed lights have three main components: the housing, the trim and the light bulb (or lamp).
-Use recessed lighting in the bathroom, kitchen, living room or office.
-For more information on lighting your home, check out Home Lighting Tips.
+Recessed light fixtures are flush with the ceiling, making them great for rooms with low ceilings.
+Sometimes called can lights or downlights, these fixtures have three main components that can define the type of recessed light — housing, trim style and bulb or lamp type.

 Take a cue from the existing finishes in your home.
 If the door handles and cabinet hardware are all in brushed nickel, choose a trim in a complementary finish.
-White is your best option if you want the trim to blend in with the ceiling.
+White is usually your best option if you want the trim to blend in with the ceiling.
 Popular trim finishes include:

 You can also change the trim for a different finish or style at any time without changing the housing.
-Six-inch trim comes in more varieties, but 3-inch and 4-inch trims are also available in other finishes.
+6-inch trim comes in more varieties, but 3-inch and 4-inch trims are also available in other finishes.

 Refer to the manufacturer’s instruction manual for step-by-step instructions and safety information.
 If in doubt, consult a licensed electrician.
 For general instructions, see Install Recessed Lighting.